 COMPACT DAF

 The COMPACT DAF equipment has a high removal performance of organic load, solids, oils and fats, and other wastewater pollutants.
+Flows of 66 GPM or less are managed with a single skid design, while flows larger than 66 GPM are treated with a modular two-skid system.

 A rendered image of a dissolved flotation clarifier skid with a metal tank, control panel, and plastic tank.